WAKU-TAKE-A/IJToolsUsingOpenCV/README.md

 ## Purpose

 * For using OpenCV functions easily or for checking the result of the processing eassily.
-* For adding a function not included in ImageJ.
+* For adding functions not included in ImageJ.

 The processing speed is not pursued.
 We prioritize the code to be easy to understand.